jtc10005/angular-file-generator/README.md

 ## Features

-Generate angular 2+ files similar to CLI in vscode
+Generate angular 2+ files similar to CLI in vscode.
+From the explorer, right click on a folder or file and select "Generate Angular Component".
+A prompt will as you to enter a filename.
+Once you enter a filename, component html, ts and style files will be created at the location/level you select.

+Name entered will have the text .component added to it (if it does not already have it) as per Angular style.

 > ngGenerate.component